esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

 Before going further let's see what these files are for.

 - [.gitignore]
-    - tells `git` which folders and files to ignore
+    - Tells `git` which folders and files to ignore
 - [Cargo.toml]
-    - the usual Cargo manifest declaring some meta-data and dependencies of the project
+    - The usual Cargo manifest declaring some meta-data and dependencies of the project
 - LICENSE-APACHE, LICENSE_MIT
-    - those are the most common licenses used in the Rust ecosystem
+    - Those are the most common licenses used in the Rust ecosystem
-    - if you want to apply a different license you can delete these files and change the license in `Cargo.toml`
+    - If you want to apply a different license you can delete these files and change the license in `Cargo.toml`
 - [rust-toolchain.toml]
-    - defines which Rust toolchain to use
+    - Defines which Rust toolchain to use
-    - depending on your target this will use `nightly` or `esp`
+    - Depending on your target this will use `nightly` or `esp`
 - [.cargo/config.toml]
-    - the Cargo configuration
+    - The Cargo configuration
-    - this defines a few options to correctly build the project
+    - This defines a few options to correctly build the project
-    - also contains `runner = "espflash flash --monitor"` - this means you can just use `cargo run` to flash and monitor your code
+    - Contains `runner = "espflash flash --monitor"` - this means you can just use `cargo run` to flash and monitor your code
 - .vscode/settings.json
-    - settings for Visual Studio Code - if you are not using VSCode you can delete the whole folder
+    - Settings for Visual Studio Code - if you are not using VSCode you can delete the whole folder
 - src/main.rs
-    - the main source file of the newly created project
+    - The main source file of the newly created project
-    - we will examine its content in the next section
+    - We will examine its content in the next section

 ## `main.rs`